This post may contain affiliate links. Read my disclosure policy.

 Overall, I think that these cupcakes have a light, sweet, deliciously vanilla taste that everyone will love!
 It’s very much like regular vanilla cake, especially when frosted.

-- Oil: You’ll need ¼ cup of vegetable oil to make the batter.
-If you like you can substitute cooled melted butter or a different oil, like coconut oil.
+- Oil: You can substitute cooled melted butter or a different oil, like coconut oil.

-- Milk: Half a cup of whole milk is needed for this recipe; I use regular milk, but you could substitute non-dairy milk if preferred.
+- Milk: I use regular milk, but you could substitute non-dairy milk if preferred.
 This may change the texture of the finished cupcakes somewhat.

 How to Make Gluten Free Vanilla Cupcakes from Scratch